duhboto/MetamorphicGuard/README.md

 2. **Metamorphic Testing**: Checking that input transformations produce equivalent outputs
 3. **Statistical Analysis**: Computing bootstrap confidence intervals on pass-rate differences
 4. **Adoption Gating**: Making data-driven decisions about whether to adopt candidates

+## Reference Projects in This Repository

+Metamorphic Guard ships with two companion projects that demonstrate how teams can fold the library into their delivery workflows and produce auditable evidence:

+- **Ranking Guard Project** (`ranking_guard_project/`): A realistic release gate for search ranking algorithms.
+It compares a production baseline to new candidates, enforces metamorphic relations, and surfaces adoption decisions that teams can wire into CI/CD or release dashboards.
+The bundled CLI (`ranking-guard evaluate ...`) saves JSON reports under `reports/` so stakeholders can review the statistical lift before promoting changes.
+- **Minimal Demo** (`demo_project/`): A concise script that runs the same evaluation logic programmatically.
+It is ideal for teams who want to experiment in a notebook, wire Metamorphic Guard into existing automation, or share a lightweight proof-of-concept with stakeholders.

+Together these examples highlight how the project supports the broader IT community: they provide reproducible workflows, confidence intervals that quantify risk, and machine-readable reports that serve as proof when auditing model or algorithm upgrades.

 ## Installation